 Transaction Value in the “Digital Commerce” segment amounts to US $2,873,774 m in 2018.
 Transaction Value is expected to show an annual growth rate (CAGR 2018-2022) of 9.2% resulting in the total amount of US $4,083,110 m in 2022.

 Let’s start with the basics.
-There are three components of any payment processing platform.
+There are three components of any web payment processing platform.

 - Merchant account.
-This is a bank account that allows your business to accept online payments.
+This is a bank account that enables online payment processing for internet businesses.
 You can receive a merchant account via a payment processing company, an independent contractor, or a large bank.
 Without it, you would have nowhere to keep the money your customers pay you.

 - Payment processor.
 A payment processing company or financial institution handles the transactions between your customers’ banks and your bank.
 They deal with such questions as credit card validity, available funds, card limits, and so on.
 One more essential function of the payment processor is security.
 It’s the responsibility of a payment processor to check whether card information is correct and to protect you from fraudulent activities.
 They also take care of various errors, accidental transactions, and incorrect charges.

 - Payment gateway.
 This is like an online point of sale.
 A payment gateway is a mediator between all transactions on your website and the payment processor.
 It connects your merchant account with credit and debit card issuers like Mastercard and Visa.
 You need a payment gateway because security measures forbid transferring data directly from bank to bank.
-So without a payment gateway, you won’t be able to receive your customers’ payments.
+So a payment gateway is essential for an internet payment processing system.